buffetboy2001/cca_robotics_2023/README.md

 - Anything from the lego set
 - What devices did you notice?

-Year-end Project: The Claw
+Year-end Project 1: The Claw

 - Build a claw that can drop 50 cm and pick up an object (lego piece)
 - Bonus: pick up/reject based on color
 - Two teams?
 Not sure.

+Year-end Project 2: Robotic Driveway Sealer

+- Build a robot that can traverse a predefined area and cover that area with "sealer"
+- Design must integrate a sponge roller
+- Design must do a good job covering the area with the roller

-### Extra Units
+### Unscheduled Units

-Unit d: More Rotational Devices (youtube link)
+Unit: More Rotational Devices (youtube link)

 - Schmidt Coupling
 - CV Joint (90 degree rotation change, constant-velocity)